RHesketh/foreign_exchange_web_frontend/README.md

 `rake rates:download`

-**Note**: This git repository assumes that the Foreign Exchange gem project has been downloaded and is in a directory relative to this project named "foreign_exchange".
+**Note**: This git repository assumes that the Foreign Exchange gem project has been downloaded and is in a directory relative to this project named "foreign_exchange_gem".
 You should edit the Gemfile if this is not the case.

 ### Commands